AgoraDoc/agora-style-guide/_content/language-and-grammar.md

 In most cases, do not use a leading article for "modes."
 The exception to this is modes that have multiple options.

-For example:
+For example, the following modes do not require an article:

 - silent mode
 - dual-stream mode
 - individual recording mode
 - render mode
 - video display mode

-The following are modes that have several options: //TODO William Is this still true?
-Lots of places on the Internet (Zoom, Microsoft) seem to just use "mirror mode," for example.
-I'm not sure what you mean by "several options".
-Why isn't in just "set your device to recording mode."?

-- the mirror mode
+- mirror mode

+The following are modes that have several options, so the article is needed:

 - the recording mode
 - the rendering mode

 ### Capitalization

 **Quick reference:**
+- Use title case for document titles.
-- Use sentence case for titles, headings, and captions.
+- Use sentence case for headings and captions.
 Exception: Also capitalize the first word after a colon.
 - Use sentence case for all table elements, including column headings.
 - Capitalize the first word after a colon in a sentence if it follows a label such as "Caution," "Note," or "Example."
 - Use the official capitalization of products, companies, and so on.